Lecturer in Diplomacy and Public Policy

-His forthcoming book My Enemy’s Enemy details India’s role in Afghanistan from the Soviet invasion to the US withdrawal.
+His book, My Enemy’s Enemy - India in Afghanistan from the Soviet Invasion to the US Withdrawal, details India’s role in Afghanistan from the Soviet invasion to the US withdrawal.
 His current research is focused on India’s foreign policymaking processes towards Myanmar since Independence (1947).
-Avinash won the UK-India Education Research Initiative – Trilateral Research in Partnership (UKIERI-TRIP) in 2013 to conduct research on India and Pakistan’s engagement in Afghanistan, and was also awarded the prestigious Defence Studies Research Studentship and the King’s Continuation Scholarship for his doctoral research.
+Avinash won the UK-India Education Research Initiative – Trilateral Research in Partnership (UKIERI-TRIP) in 2013 to conduct research on India and Pakistan’s engagement in Afghanistan, and was awarded the prestigious Defence Studies Research Studentship and the King’s Continuation Scholarship for his doctoral research.

-Avinash is currently the reviews editor at the International Journal of Military History and Historiography (IJMH).
-In 2014-15, he managed the King’s-Chevening Parliamentary Leadership Programme wherein Indian parliamentarians were hosted at King’s and exposed to the expertise offered by the university.
-He also chaired the Afghanistan Studies Group (2013-15) and convened the King’s-FCO Roundtables on Afghanistan.
+Avinash chaired the Afghanistan Studies Group (2013-15) at KCL, and managed the King’s-Chevening Parliamentary Leadership Programme wherein Indian parliamentarians were hosted at King’s and exposed to the expertise offered by the university.

 Avinash holds an MA and PhD in International Relations from King’s College London, and a BA (Hons) in Economics from the University of Delhi.
 Formerly a Visiting Fellow at the Observer Research Foundation (ORF), New Delhi and the Paul H. Nitze School of Advanced International Studies at John Hopkins University, Avinash worked as a foreign affairs journalist before entering academia.